coolantleak/vscode-decimal-incrementor/README.md

 ![Numbers](images/demo-number.gif)

-Numbers can be incremented or decremented by 1, 0.1, or 10.
+Numbers can be incremented or decremented by any value, configurable via `settings.json`.
 This works with integers, decimals, and negatives alike.
 The only *real* condition is that it is a **finite** number.

 ### Enumerators